 BrowserStack is an invaluable tool that helps us run tests for QA.
-The program itself runs replicas of devices, operating systems, and browsers that we might not actually have.
+The program itself runs devices, operating systems, and browsers that we might not actually have.
 Using this tool lets us see how the things we build function on these various platforms.

 - Window Resizing You can re-size the window for desktop browsers as you would normally to see how the browser responds to different screen sizes.
 This is not necessary for mobile devices as the screen size stays the same

 - Switching browsers You can also use the "switch" button inside the toolbar screenshot above to change to a different browser or device once you are finished testing on a specific browser.

 For mobile devices - take note of the toolbar that appears inside your browser - you can use the Turning arrow icon to change the orientation of the device (from landscape to portrait or vice versa) to help test how things display in both orientations.
 There may be dramatic differences between how the item you are testing treats both.

 BrowserStack is a supplemental tool for testing.
 Since it acts as a middle person to run other devices and browsers through its program, it generally does not run quite as fast or as smoothly as using an immediate, actual device or browser.

 If you have an Apple computer, PC computer, an iPhone or Android that runs the most up-to-date operating system software, we recommend that you use that to test instead of BrowserStack.